tlhutch/test-playbooks/docs/knowledge_base/how_to_test_compatibility_with_ansible.md

 * Update [Test_Tower_Upgrade](http://jenkins.ansible.eng.rdu2.redhat.com/view/Tower/job/Test_Tower_Upgrade/configure)'s `ANSIBLE_BRANCH` parameter to include the new branch.
 * Update [Ansible Version Bump](http://jenkins.ansible.eng.rdu2.redhat.com/job/Ansible%20Version%20Bump/configure)'s `GIT_REFSPEC` parameter to include the new branch.

-Note: When upgrading patch install / integration jobs, especially versions that are pinned to specific, older releases (e.g. [Test_Tower_Integration_Patch_3.1.x](http://jenkins.ansible.eng.rdu2.redhat.com/view/Tower/job/Test_Tower_Integration_Patch_3.1.x/)), make sure that the versions of tower that will be installed / tested using the job support the new version of Ansible.
+Note: When upgrading patch install / integration jobs, make sure that the versions of tower that will be installed / tested using the job support the new version of Ansible.
 You can confirm this by checking [this knowledge base article](https://access.redhat.com/articles/3382771).
 Note that you must be logged in to access.redhat.com to see all of the information on the page.

 ## Alerting the team to new Ansible releases